JerryYang666/JerryYang666/README.md

 - 👋 Hi, I’m @JerryYang666
-- 👀 I’m interested in building interesting web apps
+- 👀 I’m interested in building exciting web apps, analyzing biology data with Python, and writing fun programs.
-- 🌱 I’m currently learning neuroscience
+- 🌱 I’m currently learning Neuroscience, Bussiness Management, and Entrepreneurship
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything fun.
-- 📫 How to reach me ...
+- 📫 How to reach me rxy216@case.edu

 <!---
 JerryYang666/JerryYang666 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.